 As the year comes to a close, Rebecca Davis, Kristen Hecht, and Maggie Moore reflect on their experiences and share four lessons learned:

 Women are not solely defined by their gender.
 Their race, religion, education, hometown and many other factors create a person’s identity.
 Before the convention, Rebecca says she knew the definition, but now knows how to look for it, be respectful of it, and really consider it as an important aspect of organizing.
 For both Maggie, this has important implications for the Women’s Movement.
 If women aren’t one dimensional, neither can their platform or their approach: it must be a coalition.
 Different groups that may only have one aspect of their mission in common, can - and should - work together, coordinate, share goals, and create an inclusive culture.

 For example, many organizations work towards increasing female representation in elected offices.
 The B. A. Rudolph Foundation doesn’t work with candidates or campaigns, but does work to ensure that women have the opportunity to begin careers that build towards that goal through early professional development.
 We also help level the playing field so that elected officials have diverse staff, those working behind the curtain that help write and shape policy.
 By partnering together, our power is magnified.
-All women need a tribe and so does the movement.
+All women need a sisterhood and so does the movement.